sherrillmix/ampCountR/README.md

 devtools::install_github('sherrillmix/ampCounter')
 ```

+The package assumes that forward primer binding sites (primers matching the genomic plus strand) are represented by their leftmost (5'-most in the genomic plus strand) base position and reverse primer binding sites (primers matching the genomic minus strand) are represented by their rightmost (3'-most in the genomic plus strand) base position.

 The main functions are:
 * <code>countAmplifications(x,y)</code> to count the number of amplifications predicted for a region with <code>x</code> upstream and <code>y</code> downstream primers (within range and correctly oriented).
 For example: